duboviy/dist/README.md

 Why?
 ----

 As more and more apps are using maps, the more demand for geolocation capabilities increase.
 Geolocation is about the reporting of your location to other users, as well as associating real-world locations (such as landmarks) to your location.
-This repo helps to accurately calculate the distance between two locations and presents a time efficient practical solution, that is *almost 3 times faster than similar fast pure python implementation*.
+This repo helps to accurately calculate the distance between two locations and presents a time efficient practical solution, that is almost 3 times faster than similar fast pure python implementation.

 Installation